Kredeum/AutoSwarm/docs/REPORT.FINAL.md

 ### AutoSwarm Market

-So, anyone can send  Bzz tokens to the TBA of the NFT they want to extends lifetime.
+So, anyone can send  BZZ tokens to the TBA of the NFT they want to extends lifetime.
 Then, thanks to AutoSwarm solution, `AutoSwarmMarket` smartcontract can pay Swarm Protocol via `PostageStamp` smartcontract to TopUp NFT storage when needed.

 ---